How to Condense Your QuickBooks 2013 Data File

 Specify the Remove Transactions Before date.

 Note, however, that you don’t need to feel compulsive about removing a bunch of closed transactions.
 You remove closed transactions only if your QuickBooks company file is getting too big.
-You can easily work with a QuickBooks company file that is 25, 50, or even 100MB (megabytes) in size.
+You can easily work with a QuickBooks company file that is 25MB, 50MB, or even 100MB (megabytes).

 Click Next when you finish specifying which transactions QuickBooks should remove.
 QuickBooks displays the second Condense Data dialog box, as shown in the following illustration.

 If your QuickBooks file includes inventory transactions, QuickBooks recommends that you remove old inventory transactions.
-When QuickBooks displays the third Condense Data dialog box, you can tell QuickBooks to do just this by selecting the Remove Inventory Transactions option button.
-Click Next to continue to the fourth Condense Data dialog box (not shown), which asks which transactions should considered closed.
+When QuickBooks displays the second Condense Data dialog box, you can tell QuickBooks to do just this by selecting the Remove Inventory Transactions option button.
+(If you don’t want to remove old transactions, select the Keep All Inventory Transactions button.)
+Click Next to continue to the third Condense Data dialog box (not shown), which asks which transactions should considered closed.

 Specify which transactions should be considered closed.

 When you click Next, QuickBooks asks for a bit more information about what exactly constitutes a closed or old transaction that should be removed.
 You select check boxes to indicate whether transactions before the removal date should be removed even if they’re uncleared, marked To Be Printed, flagged as To Be Sent, and so on.
 And then you click Next to move on to the fourth Condense Data dialog box.